-If you are an Amazon seller, there are many good reasons for getting a federal trademark registration for your brand or product name.
+If you are an Amazon seller, there are many good reasons for getting an Amazon trademark registration for your brand or product name.

 1. Get help from an affordable trademark attorney.